xico2001pt/lpoo-jetpack-joyride/docs/README.md

 ### iv.
 Game States
 #### Problem in context

-We wanted to switch from different states smoothly as the game proceeded, from the Menus to the Game for instance.
+We wanted to switch from different states smoothly as the game proceeded, transitioning from the Menus to the Game for instance.

 #### The pattern

 To implement the different states of the game, as the name implies, we used the State Pattern.
 This pattern allows the implementation of each state as subclass.
 By doing so, we can switch from different states only by switching to another class/state.
-Each state has a controller and a viewer, the controller is responsible to transit from one state to another, as the design pattern implies.
+Each state has a controller and a viewer, the controller is responsible to transit from one state to another, as the design pattern explicitly requires.

 #### Implementation